EyasuTeshome/shifttracker/job-search/how-to-submit-a-job-application-MVP2.md

 Template to copy: Submitting a job application

-Now go to your Student Dashboard and submit your exercise.
+Now go to your Student Dashboard and submit the link to your Huntr board.